The collapse of the al-Nashiri trial defense team is only the latest setback for the dysfunctional military commission system.

 Latest in Case Coverage: Al Nashiri Case

-On Friday, December 16th, Military Commissions Chief Prosecutor Mark Martins issued the following statement on the pretrial hearings conducted in the USS Cole case over the last week.
-The statement is also available here.
+On Friday, March 17th, Military Commissions Chief Prosecutor Mark Martins issued the following statement on the pretrial hearings conducted in the USS Cole case over the past two weeks and the upcoming hearings in the 9/11 case.
+His statement is also available here.

 Counsel for Abd al-Rahim al-Nashiri have filed a petition for a writ of certiorari with the Supreme Court.

 This Week at the Military Commissions, 3/15 Session: In Case You Have to Testify to it 14 Years Later

 FBI agents will identify evidence in pretrial hearings in the USS Cole case, mostly fiberglass and wires collected aboard the Cole in the days following the attack.